teresa0196/computer-science-club/README.md

 CSC will follow a democratic governance system.
 Club offices will be assigned on a rotating basis.
 However, the actions of the club must not violate the school's policies.

 ### Offices
-1. President
+1. President - David Lee
-2. Chief Technitian
+2. Chief Technitian - Jonny Choi
-3. Secretary
+3. Secretary - Teresa Jeon
-4. Treasurer
+4. Treasurer - Gilbert Kim

 #### Communication